Child discipline: Praise and rewards

 Positive reinforcement: Whenever they are being cooperative, solves things non-aggressively, immediately reward those behaviors with praise, attention, goodies.

 Punishment: If acting aggressively, give immediate, undesired consequence (send to corner; say "NO!" and couple with response cost).

 Response cost: Most common would be "time-out".
 Removing sources of attention by placing in an environment without other people.

 Negative reinforcement: One example would be to couple negative reinforcement with response cost—after some period of time in which he has acted cooperatively or calmly while in the absence of others, can bring him back with others.
 Thus, taking away the isolation should reinforce the desired behavior (being cooperative).

 Extinction: Simply ignoring behaviors should lead to extinction.
-Note: that initially when ignored, can expect an initial increase in the behavior—a very trying time in situations such as a child that is acting out.
+Note: that initially when ignored, can expect an initial increase in the behavior—a trying time in situations such as a child that is acting out.

 It is common for children who are otherwise ignored by their parents to turn to disruptive behaviour as a way of seeking attention.
 An example is a child screaming for attention.
 Parents often inadvertently reward the bad behavior by immediately giving them the attention, thereby reinforcing it.
 On the other hand, parents may wait until the child calms down and speaks politely, then reward the more polite behavior with the attention.